in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

   )
 ```

-#### Example 2 : Relationships between objects are expressed in a different way compared with relationship between tables.
+#### Example 2: Relationships between objects are expressed in a different way compared with those between tables.

-Each Employee can have multiple Tasks.
-Each Task can be shared by multiple Employees.
-There is a Many to Many relationship between them.
+Each `Employee` can have multiple `Tasks`.
+Each `Task` can be shared by multiple employees.
+There is a many-to-many relationship between them.

 ```java
 public class Employee {